-BA 404 Marketing Law
+BA 404 Marketing Law (3.00 cr.)

 Prerequisite: BA 340 and 60 credits or written permission of the instructor is required.
 Examines the legal aspects of marketing strategy with an emphasis on consumer protection and antitrust issues under U.S. law and with regard to international legal considerations.
 Students learn to articulate a legal framework to analyze marketing strategy in terms of legal issues-domestic and international-and explain and illustrate relevant regulation.
 Topics include federal and UCC product warranty law; FDA and state regulation of false, misleading, and deceptive advertising; First Amendment freedom of commercial speech; intellectual property; U.S. antitrust and European Union fair trade practice law.
+Fulfills upper-level course requirement of marketing concentration.

 BA 405 Banking and Securities Law (3.00 cr.)

 Prerequisite: BA 305.
 Examines U.S. laws regulating the banking and securities industries with consideration of international law.
 Students learn to articulate the U.S. legal framework and principal legal requirements for banks, the securities industry, and finance professionals, as well as identify and explain recent legal developments and emerging legal challenges-domestic and international-in the banking and securities industry.
 Topics include U.S. laws regulating branch and interstate banking; bank holding companies; collections and deposits; bank mergers; federal and state laws regulating issuance and trading of securities; reporting requirements; inside trading; and licensing and regulation of finance professionals.

-BA 406 Business Law
+BA 406 Business Law (3.00 cr.)

 Prerequisite: Senior status or written permission of the instructor is required.
 Examines the legal aspects of a commercial transaction.
 Students learn to explain the nature of a commercial transaction including formulating a contract for the sale of goods, paying for the goods, and financing the transaction.
 Topics include contract law, the uniform commercial code (sale of goods, negotiable instruments, secured transactions, bank collections and deposits), surety, and bankruptcy.
+(Fall only)

-BA 408 Employment Law
+BA 408 Employment Law (3.00 cr.)

 Prerequisite: 60 credits.
 Focuses on legal responses to human resources issues in the workplace.
 Students develop an understanding of how to promote an employment environment that fosters legally and morally sound relationships between employers and employees.
 Topics include the employment relationship; employment practices, from selection to termination; employment discrimination, including discrimination based upon race, gender, religion, age, and disability; employment regulation, including labor law, wage and hour regulation, occupational safety and health laws, worker's compensation statutes, and issued related to retirement income.
+Fulfills upper-level course requirement of the management concentration.

 BA 409 Seminar in Law: Selected Topics (3.00 cr.)

 Prerequisite: 60 credits.
 Examines a selected area of law with in-depth coverage of concepts and applications.
 Students engage in serious, focused research.
 Past topics include constitutional law, gender and the law, children and the law, sports law, and Internet law.
+May be repeated for credit with different topics.

 BA 410 International Business Law (3.00 cr.)

 Prerequisite: BA 305, BA 382 or written permission of the instructor is required.
 Examines the principal laws, legal sources, enforcement forums, and legal issues relevant to managing international business.
 Students learn to explain the legal framework for international business, as well as relevant U.S. law, treaty, and host country laws.
 Topics include legal framework for international business; international sales contracts, including CISG, carriage by sea, letters of credit, and dispute resolution; GATT, EU, NAFTA, and U.S. import/export laws, including procedures to challenge trade practices; licensing and protection of intellectual property; host country regulations affecting fair trade, financing, employment, environment, forms of business organization, and human rights relevant to business.
-Counts toward international business concentration.
-Substitutes for an area studies course in the international business concentration.
+Fulfills upper-level course requirement and substitutes for an area study course in international business concentration.
+(Spring only)